AppDaemon/appdaemon/docs/APPGUIDE.rst

 One or more keyword value pairs representing App specific parameters to supply to the callback.
 If the keywords match values within the event data, they will act as filters, meaning that if they don't match the values, the callback will not fire.
+If the values are callable, they will be invoked and if they return ``True`` they'll be considered a match.

 As an example of this, a Minimote controller when activated will generate an event called ``zwave_js_value_notification``, along with 2 pieces